ArtiPedia/blog-v3/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 If you are not sure how to use them, then it's good.
 Start here - [w3-schools](http://www.w3schools.com/css/css_rwd_mediaqueries.asp){:rel='nofollow'}{:target="_blank"}.

 ### Conclusion:
 Though Jekyll users have a hard time configuring SEO on their own, they do have the full control.
-Jekyll does only tasks that you tell it to do, unlike WordPress.
-Things like AMP Pages, htaccess, robot.txt are not explored well on Jekyll but we can hope that in the coming years they all will be available by default.
+Jekyll does only the things that you tell it to do.
+Features like AMP Pages, htaccess, robot.txt are either not available or not explored well on Jekyll but we can hope that in the coming years those features will be available by default.

 <div class="tips">